oclint/oclint-docs/intro/tutorial.rst

 Checking Single File
 --------------------

-OCLint checks on single file with the following format:
+OCLint checks a single file using the following format:

 .. code-block:: none